In This Article

 A typical hybrid structure includes a base subscription fee for core platform access, user licenses, and standard features.
 Transaction fees apply on top for variable-cost services like credit pulls, compliance checks, and investor delivery.
 The base covers your fixed technology needs.
 The transaction fees scale with actual business activity.

-For a mid-size lender processing 150-300 loans per month, a hybrid model might look like:
+For a mid-size lender processing 150 to 300 loans per month, a hybrid model might look like:

 The base subscription prevents per-loan cost from spiking as dramatically during slow months as a pure transaction model.
 The transaction component keeps costs from inflating during high-volume periods the way a pure subscription would.
 This balance is why hybrid pricing is becoming the default for established lenders.